Category Archives: Children

 Blu and Linda showing that they are the best of friends

-Rio is about a blue McCaw called Blu (voiced by Jesse Eisenberg – The Social Network, Zombieland, 30 Minutes or Less), a shy and dorky bird that can’t fly.
+Rio is about a blue McCaw called Blu (voiced by Jesse Eisenberg – The Social Network, Zombieland, Batman v Superman: Dawn of Justice), a shy and dorky bird that can’t fly.
 At a young age, Blu is taken from his home in the Amazon and finds himself randomly in Minnesota.
 There, he is looked after by a young girl Linda (voiced by Leslie Mann – The Cable Guy, 17 Again, Knocked Up).
 Fifteen years later, Tulio (voiced by Rodrigo Santoro – 300, Che I & II, I Love You Philip Morris), a scientist, finds Linda and tells her that Blu is the last of his species.
 There is only one other blue McCaw and she is in Rio de Janeiro, Brazil.
 Thus, the only way to save the species is by taking Blu to Rio.

 Once in Rio, Blu is put into a cage with the beautiful, but feisty Jewel (voiced by Anne Hathaway – The Devil Wears Prada, Love And Other Drugs, One Day).
 Yet, dark forces in the underworld of Rio desire these birds for profit.
 Not long after Blu and Jewel are caged up, they are stolen by smugglers; much to the consternations of Linda and Tulio.
 Blu and Jewel are determined to get out of captivity: the latter to fly freely through the Amazon; the former to find Linda.
 It will not be easy and being chained together makes matters harder for them.